Microsoft-TrainingKits/HOL-HTMLAppAndMobileServices/HOL.md

 <a name="Ex1Task4" />
 ### Task 4 - Exploring your App Code ###

-In this task you will explore ToDo list application code and see how simple the Windows Azure Mobile Services Client SDK makes it to interact with Windows Azure Mobile Services.
+In this task you will explore To do list application code and see how simple the Windows Azure Mobile Services Client SDK makes it to interact with Windows Azure Mobile Services.

 1. Open **index.html** using a text editor.
-The files is located in the folder where you've expanded the application files.
+The file is located in the folder where you've extracted the application files.
+The file imports **MobileServices.Web-1.0.0.min.js** from your mobile services web page and the **app.js** file that is located in the same folder of **index.hml**

 	````HTML
 	<script src='//ajax.aspnetcdn.com/ajax/jQuery/jquery-1.9.1.min.js'></script>